100% Quality Guarantee | Free Shipping and Design Service

 Iron - On Backing

-Iron-on backing attaches the patch to the fabric by applying heat and ironing with pressure.
-Usually used on denim and cotton, do not use iron-on backing patches on towels, leather, polyester, nylon, and corduroy.
-Also, do not use this type of backing on fabrics with a rough surface.
+Iron-on backing adheres the patch to the fabric by applying pressure and heat during ironing.
+Usually used on cotton and denim, iron-on backing patches are not suitable for use on leather, nylon, polyester, corduroy, or towels.
+Additionally, don’t use this type of backing on textiles with uneven surfaces.

 How To Iron On Patches